ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 In 1687 Newton wrote down the majority of Bezout's Theorem, which states that given two irreducible degree curves their intersection counting multiplicity has the product of the degrees of the curves.
+This gave algebraic motivation for what had already been observed: there is group structure to the rational points of an elliptic curve.

 <center>
 <div style="display: block; margin: auto">